How to Prepare Your Home and Vehicle for Winter

 If you have trees on your property especially near your home check them to make sure they are still healthy and there are no falling or damaged limbs.
 Once the ice comes these limbs can become very dangerous.

-The last tip for the outside of your home is to check your drainage and clean your gutters.
+The last tip for the outside of your home is to check your drainage and clean your gutters and downspouts.
 Proper flow away from your foundation and home is important especially in the early part of winter and towards the end as large amounts of water can pool against your foundation.
+If that pooling water freezes against your foundation it can cause serious damage.

 Check Inside Your Home